scottgriv/PRG-Personal-Repository-Guidelines/_site/README.md

 >"The issue is that all of these repositories are on the same level.
 There is no order, no differentiation between them.
 They just sort of exist on the user profile." -Andrei Cioara

-**PRG** was designed to solve this problem by categorizing your repositories into five tiers and then showcasing them in a project tier table for your **GitHub Portfolio**.
+**PRG** was designed to solve this problem by categorizing your repositories into five tiers and then showcasing them in a project tier table for your **PRG Portfolio**.

 > [!IMPORTANT]
 > View the [Resources](#general-resources) section for more information around **GitHub Portfolios**.